Emmanuel289/cloud-developer/README.md

-# Image filter endpoint
+# Udacity Cloud Developer Nanodegree
-This branch contains updated code for the image-filtering service
+This repository contains the codebase for the exercises and projects in the Udacity Cloud Developer Nanodegree program.